 user to search for a more specific pattern and/or to confine the search space (the set of solos) by using some combination of the various metadata filters.

 Please note that in some cases the user is advised to untick the 'Within single phrase' checkbox and/or reduce the number of enclosing tone events in order to obtain all instances of the search pattern.

 Search results are calculated in three stages:

-The Search history page provides an overview of all distinct search requests you have submitted including the values of the metadata filters.
-In each row also a comment for the specific search can be added which can be useful in reconstruction of the search's context.
+The Searches and Search history pages provide overviews of all distinct search requests (Searches) and all distinct searches you have submitted on a certain computer (Search history), including the values of the metadata filters.
 By clicking on the 'Restore search' link, the result of the search will be redisplayed using cached data.
+In case of your personal Search history, in each row a comment for the specific search can be added which can be useful in reconstruction of the search's context.
 Single searches can be deleted by clicking the 'Delete' link.
 To delete the complete search history, use the 'Delete all' button at the bottom of the search history table.